c5c86a/vm/README.md

 #### vm

+Note that this repository is experimental and there is no plan yet of packaging it to pip.

 If you are a developer and you need the following, this minimal python library might help you.

 1. a demo of your software